Top 10 Best 4×4 Cars

 - Not as fuel-efficient, either

 The true beauty of the Land Rover Discovery is its ability to go anywhere.
-Sure it’s more expensive to run than its rivals, but the Discovery’s practicality is worth the premium.
+Sure it’s more expensive to buy than its rivals, but the Discovery’s practicality is worth the premium.

-When it comes to space, the Land Rover Discovery is a tough act to follow.
-And while you could argue that competitors offer better room up front, beyond the front seats the Land Rover Discovery is head and shoulders more spacious than its rivals.
+When it comes to space, the Discovery is a tough act to follow.
+And while you could argue that competitors offer better room up front, beyond the front seats the Land Rover is head and shoulders more spacious than its rivals.

 With the rear seats down, the Land Rover Discovery boasts a 922-litre boot space.
 Bring the seats up and there’s enough space to seat seven people in comfort.

-Several safety features also come as standard, including an audible seat belt warning, front and side impact airbags, hazard lights under heavy braking, a perimetric alarm, rollover deployment of restraints and front, rear and 360-degree parking assistance.
+Several safety features also come as standard, including front and side impact airbags, hazard lights under heavy braking, a perimetric alarm, rollover deployment of restraints and front, rear and 360-degree parking assistance.

 It’s little wonder, really, that the Discovery was awarded a five-star safety rating by Euro NCAP.